-Telogen effluvium is a form of temporary hair loss that usually happens after stress, a shock, or a traumatic event.
-It usually occurs on the top of the scalp.
+The main telogen effluvium symptom is an increase in the amount of hair a person sheds.
+It is a form of temporary hair loss that usually happens after stress, a shock, or a traumatic event.
+The condition is generally reversible.

-In this article, we look at the causes, symptoms, diagnosis, and treatment of telogen effluvium, including dietary changes that may help.
+This article looks at the causes, symptoms, diagnosis, and treatment of telogen effluvium, including dietary changes that may help.

 The hair cycle typically has three phases: